-The process to remove the grandstands will happen via mechanical demolition, which involves excavators with hydraulic pulverisers that can bite through steel and concrete.
+Removal of the grandstands was through mechanical demolition, which involved excavators with hydraulic pulverisers that bite through steel and concrete.

-Materials will be broken into large chunks and transported by truck to recycling facilities.
-This is the safest method for demolition; it also ensures maximum recycling opportunities and minimum impact on the environment and community.
+Materials were broken into large chunks and transported by truck to recycling facilities.
+This was the safest method for demolition; it also ensured maximum recycling opportunities and minimum impact on the environment and community.

 We’re expecting the majority of works to be completed in time for the opening of Bob Hawke College in February 2020.